 Mike Bailey is a professor in computer science at Oregon State University.
 His areas of interest include scientific visualization, high performance computer graphics, solid freeform fabrication, geometric modeling, and computer aided design and analysis.

-Mike has taught a variety of college classes to over 2,900 students.
-UCSD's graduating computer science seniors voted him Teacher of the Year 5 years in a row, from 1997-2002.
+Bailey has taught a variety of college classes to over 2,900 students.
+UCSD's graduating computer science seniors voted him Teacher of the Year five years in a row, from 1997-2002.